-2. Sanctions
+3. Disciplinary Sanctions

-Any student found by a faculty member to have committed academic misconduct maybe subject to the following sanctions: (Note: sanctions A, B, C, and D may be imposed by a faculty member.
-The faculty member may recommend to the department chairperson and the appropriate vice president of academic affairs or designee that sanctions E, F, or G be imposed.
-College suspension or expulsion will be imposed only by the appropriate vice president of academic affairs or designee.
+If the misconduct is sufficiently serious to warrant course failure, and if either (a) the failure results in a student being removed from an instructional program or (b) the student refuses to accept responsibility for the misconduct and its academic consequences, the faculty member will, in addition to awarding the course grade, consult the department chair and the vice president of academic affairs as to whether institutional sanctions set forth below should be sought under AR 2.5.
+Regardless whether the student has accepted responsibility for academic consequences, in all cases of academic misconduct the faculty member may make recommendations for sanctions and may file a written complaint of misconduct.
+The vice president of academic affairs will serve as the student conduct administrator in all academic misconduct cases, and will follow the procedure established in AR 2.5.2 to evaluate whether disciplinary sanctions are warranted.
+College probation, suspension, or expulsion will be imposed only by the vice president of academic affairs or designee, and only after the student has received the procedural rights provided in AR 2.5.2.

-- A. Warning A notice in writing to the student that the student has violated the academic code. - B. Grade Adjustment Lowering of a score on a test or assignment. - C. Discretionary Sanctions Additional academic assignments determined by the faculty member. - D. Course Failure Failure of a student from a course where academic misconduct occurs. - E. Disciplinary Probation Disciplinary probation is for a designated period of time and includes the probability of more severe sanctions if the student commits additional acts of academic misconduct. - F. College Suspension Separation of the student from the college for a definite period of time, after which the student is eligible to return.
+Disciplinary Probation - Disciplinary probation is for a designated period of time and includes the probability of more severe sanctions if the student commits additional acts of academic misconduct.

+College Suspension - Separation of the student from the college for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.
-(A suspension from one Maricopa Community College will apply to all other colleges/centers in the District.) - G. College Expulsion Permanent separation of the student from the college.
+(A suspension from one Maricopa Community College will apply to all other colleges/centers in the District.)

+College Expulsion - Permanent separation of the student from the college.
 (Expulsion from one Maricopa Community College will apply to all colleges/centers in the District.)

-3. Appeal of Sanctions for Academic Misconduct
+4. Appeal of Sanctions for Academic Misconduct